 Water Canyon is one of the few routes that cuts through the 2,000 foot cliffs of Canaan Mountain.
 The route goes up the canyon along the side of a narrow slot.
 Then there are several switchbacks that lead up the mountainside.
 After that, the trail reaches the rim of the canyon.
 Then you must route find your way through a wash that goes up toward the White Domes.
 This is located on top of the Canaan Mountain plateau that is several miles long.

 Once on the plateau, a sandy trail can be followed, for much of the way.
 This goes near the Black Rocks.
 Another interesting feature is The Notch which forms a deep cleft in the slickrock overlooking the valley.
 From there you can hike to the old cable works known as Windlass.
 The highpoint of the mountain is located farther northwest at Point 7,363.
 Water Canyon can also be combined with other routes such as Squirrel Canyon as a nice loop hike.
-A good backpacking option goes up Water Canyon and then down toward Eagle Crags on the other side of the mountain.
+A good backpacking option that requires a car shuttle goes up Water Canyon and then goes down toward Eagle Crags on the other side of the mountain.

 Drive on I-15 and take the exit toward the city of Hurricane, Utah.
 From here, you will want to take the exit onto Highway 59 East.
 Drive toward the city of Hildale, Utah.
 From the highway, enter Hildale and find the Bank of Ephaim and drugstore and turn north onto Utah Avenue.
 Follow the paved road for about 3 miles, looking for the dirt road on the right that is signed for Water Canyon.
 Turn here and drive pass several large houses in the area.
 The road will soon become wash boarded dirt which may be impassable when it is wet.
 There is an intersection a little more than half a mile up the dirt road.
 Take the road that goes left at the intersection.
 There is a small reservoir about 2 miles up the road.
-Continue to the end of the road where there is a parking area for the Water Canyon Trail.
+Continue to the end of the road where there is a dirt parking area for the Water Canyon trailhead.

-Water Canyon: From the parking area, start hiking along the trail that follows the creek.
+From the parking area, start hiking along the trail that follows the creek.
 Water Canyon will be directly ahead of you.
 Be sure to look on the right side of the canyon near the rim for Water Canyon Arch.
 There is a good trail that goes toward the entrance of the canyon as the walls start closing in.
 There will be running water along the bottom of the canyon.
 A nice waterfall is located here which makes the rock a little slippery.
 There is a dryfall located behind it.
 Go around it on the left side.
 The route in the canyon follows a narrow slot on the right side.
 Farther ahead is another dryfall.
 You can scramble up the left side near the wall of the canyon to get around it.
 Once above this, you will be following the left side of Water Canyon for the rest of the route up to the rim.

 MoapaPk has added the following information: After a short distance up Water Canyon, you will descend to the stream bottom and pass a bit of water.
 At this point there is a trail on the left, up some rocks; the dirt from hikers' boots should be pretty obvious.
 This trail will climb the left (west side); you should follow this trail all the way up past 6500' to the top of the ridge to the west, never descending into the deep slot canyon at right (east).